 IT IS EASY TO REFUEL ALONG THE WAY

-If you climb Adam’s Peak during the pilgrimage period (December to May), there will be many shacks where you can buy food, drinks and sit for a rest.
+If you attempt climbing Adam’s Peak during the pilgrimage period (December to May), there will be many shacks where you can buy food, drinks and sit for a rest.
 So there is really no need to pack a heavy bag of supplies unless you want some healthy options.
 Most of the food available is roti, chips, cookies, etc …

 GOING TO THE LOO IS NOT A DESIRABLE OPTION

-If you stop to drink along the way, keep in mind that although there are toilets regularly along the way it might not be up to your standards.
+If you stop to drink along the way, keep in mind that although there are toilets regularly along the climb, it might not be up to your standards.
 So a good idea would probably be to pack some toilet paper and hand sanitizer, just in case you really need to visit the loo.
 Or to not drink!

 For anyone familiar with hiking that might be obvious, but it wasn’t for me when I first climbed Adam’s Peak: Going down is almost as tough as climbing up.
 Walking down 5,000 steps put enormous pressure and generate a lot of impacts on your knees.
 If you have sensitive knees, consider bringing a hiking pole.